Accessible Wedding Venues: Complete Planning Guide - Cheese Wedding Cake Shop

 Three essential tools can streamline your accessible venue assessment process: a thorough evaluation checklist, a digital accessibility mapping app, and a professional venue consultant specialising in ADA compliance.

-Your venue evaluation checklist should detail specific measurements for doorways, corridors, and turning space accurate evaluation.
+Your venue evaluation checklist should include specific measurements for doorways, corridors, and turning spaces to ensure an accurate evaluation.

 Digital mapping apps can help you create detailed floor plans highlighting accessible routes, seating areas, and emergency exits.
 You'll want to document measurements, take photos of key features, and note any potential barriers that need addressing.
-These apps often allow you to share your findings with vendors and family members involved in planning.
+These apps often allow you to share your findings with vendors and family members who are involved in the planning process.

 Consider working with a venue consultant who understands accessibility requirements.
 They'll help you evaluate the venue's parking facilities, analyse the building's entry points, and assess the overall flow of spaces.